rpi-imager

 HISTORY

-rpi-imager was released by the Raspberry Pi Foundation in 2020 to replace third-party imaging tools.
-It simplifies SD card preparation with built-in customization.
+rpi-imager was released by Raspberry Pi Ltd in March 2020 to replace third-party imaging tools.
+The --cli mode, SHA-256 verification, and telemetry controls were added in subsequent releases.

 SEE ALSO